rastaehli/mkr-paper/mkr.md

 # Abstract

 This paper describes how a canonical model of building can be applied to simplify software construction.
-We describe such a canonical model based on previous research into software component technology then provide a detailed example of its application in a software build tool.
-We show how this enables a simpler and more powerful tool than the current state of the art.
+We describe the model and provide a detailed example of its application in a software build tool which is both simpler and more powerful than the current state of the art.
 The same model easily supports configuration, dependency injection, physical distribution and deployment.

 The primary contributions of this work are the validation of the model in a practical tool, the tool itself as a prototype implementation.